-This will take a few minutes reading, but understanding Brock the badgers ways will explain and make sense of why there are so few methods you can use to keep him and his family out of your garden.
+This will take a few minutes reading.
+However, understanding Brock the badgers ways and the law with regard to badgers.
+Might explain why and help make sense of the reason there are so few methods you can use to keep Brock and his clan out of your garden.

 I will explain my methods later, first let's look at why badgers are coming into your garden.

 When badgers first come out of their homes (Setts) in the evening they look for a toilet to defecate (they don't like messing up their own home, preferring instead to mess up your garden) They dig holes in the ground some distance away from the sett and poo in them.
 The poo is normally dark and muddy and sometimes has fruit stones and insects in it.

 Badgers live in family groups within a territory and will fight to defend their territory and females.
 They mark the borders with poo and other things you can't see, urine and badger musk to warn other badgers not to enter.

 If the badgers are not coming any further into your garden you might want to ignore the marking as it is also keeping other badgers out,

 or try planting some fast-growing low shrubs in front to hide the marking from view.

 Badgers families have a large territory spread over an extensive area including many domestic gardens both large and small that they patrol and feed in every night.
 They may just be coming into your garden on their way to a better source of food or more likely to a neighbour's garden where they are leaving cat or dog food out for them.

 The main problem for us is that a badgers main food is earthworms that they have to dig up our lawns to get to them, leaving round snuffle-holes, where the badger has pushed it's snout down into the ground to get to the worm.
 Or on harder dry ground deep scratch marks the badger makes digging out the worms.